ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-getting-started/index.md

 | The series `type` defaults to `'line'` so the only series configuration we need to specify is which keys to use to fetch the data to be plotted along the horizontal (x) and vertical (y) axes.

 [[only-angular]]
-| In this article we will walk through the necessary steps to add ag-Charts to an existing Angular project and produce your first charts.
+| In this article we will walk through the necessary steps to add AG Charts to an existing Angular project and produce your first charts.
 |
-| ## Add ag-Charts to Your Project
+| ## Add AG Charts to Your Project
 |
 | For the purposes of this tutorial, we are going to scaffold an Angular app with the [Angular CLI](https://cli.angular.io/).
 |
-| Don't worry if your project has a different configuration - ag-Charts and its Angular wrapper are distributed as NPM packages and work with all common Angular project setups.
+| Don't worry if your project has a different configuration - AG Charts and its Angular wrapper are distributed as NPM packages and work with all common Angular project setups.
 |
 | Let's follow the [Angular CLI instructions](https://github.com/angular/angular-cli#installation) and run the following in your terminal:
 |